 That means the requirements are also changing if you want to train your own drivers to get their CDLs.

-The new Entry-Level Driver Training (ELDT) rule is effective February 7, 2022!
+The new Entry-Level Driver Training (ELDT) rule was effective on February 7, 2022.
 Learn how this major change impacts your fleet as J. J. Keller® Senior Transportation Safety Editor Jill Schultz provides answers to your key questions!

 J. J. Keller® ELDT Solutions

-We have everything you need to comply with the new ELDT rule ahead of the deadline.
+We have everything you need to comply with the new ELDT rule.
 Our services include:

 Trainer Certification Program certifies your trainers to train entry-level drivers according to the new rule using J. J. Keller curriculum.
 An expert J. J. Keller instructor will educate your trainers on how to effectively deliver both the theory and behind-the-wheel entry-level driver training.
 Plus, we'll provide full support to ensure your company is registered on the Training Provider Registry (TPR).

 ELDT Training Program Assessment reviews your entry-level driver training program to verify that it meets or exceeds the FMCSA’s ELDT final rule.
 This includes an assessment of your facilities, vehicles, trainers, certifications, documentation and recordkeeping, training curriculum and more.
 We’ll also assist you with getting registered on the TPR.

-ELDT Curriculum that provides you with our best-in-class ELDT program, including driver and trainer textbooks, instructions for range and road exercises, and proof of certification.
+ELDT Curriculum that provides you with our best-in-class ELDT program covering the required theory and behind-the-wheel training.
+It consists of 200 hours of regulatory-compliant training materials, including driver and trainer textbooks, online courses, and instruction for conducting range and road exercises.

 Get your entry-level drivers on the road to a safer career with help from J. J. Keller!